subonzyx/notes/Tutorials/Ettercap_ARP_DNS_Spoofing_ft_SET.md

 ```
 2. Configuring Ettercap

-- Open the configuration file (etter.conf) with a text editor and edit the file.
+- Open the configuration file `etter.conf` with a text editor and edit the file.
 ```
 # gedit /etc/ettercap/etter.conf
 ```
-- Edit the "uid" and "gid" values at the top -> make them 0
+- Edit the `uid` and `gid` values at the top -> make them 0

-- Scroll down until you find the heading that says "Linux" and under that remove both the # signs below where it says "if you use iptables"
+- Scroll down until you find the heading that says `Linux` and under that remove both the `#` signs below where it says "if you use iptables"

 - Save that configuration file